Accenture/mercury-nodejs/guides/CHAPTER-2.md

 # You can add optional health checks that point to your custom health check functions
 # (the dependency list is a comma separated list)
 health.dependencies: 'demo.health'

+# if you have some composable functions from one or more libraries, web.component.scan
+# should contain a comma separated list of library package names.
+web.component.scan: 'mercury'
 ```

 Note that you can use "environment variables" in the configuration using the standard dollar-bracket format.